lsst-sqre/documenteer/docs/guides/page-redirects.rst

    [sphinx.redirects]
    "old-page.rst" = "some-dir/new-page.rst"

-These paths are relative to the documentation project's root directory (where :file:`conf.py` and :guide:`documenteer.toml` are located) and include the file extension (e.g., :file:`.rst` or :file:`.md`).
+These paths are relative to the documentation project's root directory (where :file:`conf.py` and :file:`documenteer.toml` are located) and include the file extension (e.g., :file:`.rst` or :file:`.md`).

 The table accepts an arbitrary number of redirects: